 When a defendant's contacts with the forum are not systematic and continuous, the contacts must be related to the claim at issue.
-However, when a defendant's contacts with the forum are systematic and continuous, the contacts need not relate to the claim (Perkins v Benguet Consol.
-Mining Co., 342 US 437, 438 (1952)).
+However, when a defendant's contacts with the forum are systematic and continuous, the contacts need not relate to the claim.
 Systematic and continuous contacts arise when a defendant does such things as:

-- Maintain an office in the forum.
+Maintain an office in the forum.

 - Keep company files in the forum.

 - Carry on correspondence in the forum.

 - Tacitly solicit business in the forum.

 Reasonableness.
 The reasonableness test can be either a shield or a sword.
 When the defendant's contacts with the forum state are marginal, a heightened sense of fairness can validate personal jurisdiction.
 Conversely, even when contacts with the forum state are significant, an unjust burden on the defendant can nullify the exercise of jurisdiction (Burger King Corp. v Rudzewicz, 471 US 462, 476-77 (1985)).
-The court will consider (World-Wide Volkswagen Corp., 444 US at 292):
+The court considers (World-Wide Volkswagen Corp., 444 US at 292):